You’ve probably heard the saying that 21 days makes a habit – because it’s true.

 The Paleo diet approaches nutrition in a revolutionary way, pairing the best of ancient principles with modern research and convenience.
-A Paleo diet leads to many natural benefits including reduced inflammation, improved energy levels, better sleep quality, and clearer skin.
-Weight loss is also a common side effect of Paleo—but just one of the many life-changing improvements you might find when you adopt this new way of eating.
+You don’t have to forage like a caveman to reap the benefits of Paleo, like reduced inflammation, improved energy levels, better sleep quality, and clearer skin!
+Weight loss is also a common side effect of Paleo – but just one of the many life-changing improvements you might find when you adopt this new way of eating.

 While most people will lose weight when they switch to a Paleo diet, it’s important to remember that food, while critical, is not the only thing that matters.
 Exercise, healthy sleep habits, staying hydrated, and finding ways to bring calm and joy into your daily routine are just as essential for a happy life.